 If you need help with a credit transfer

 If you need help with a credit transfer or you're not able to request a transfer using these methods, send us a message in myIR.
+These include, but are not limited to, student loans, Working for Families payments and imputation credit accounts.

 All transfers requested electronically are traceable and are recorded on the 'Agency activity' report (for owner, administrator and restricted administrator logons).